An Apple a Day: Doctors and Organizations Writing a New Nutrition Rx

 Can an apple a day really keep the doctor away?
 As it turns out, there’s more truth than myth to this sage saying.
 Not only are apples a low calorie food with tons of vitamin C, they also contain phytonutrients, which prevents neurodegenerative diseases like Alzheimer’s and Parkinsonism.
 Though the wonders of apples as preventative health may not be common knowledge, we can all get behind the idea that everyone needs to eat more fresh fruit and vegetables to live a healthy, long life that involves fewer doctor visits.
-Doctors and farmers both think so, and they’re teaming up to help make this a reality.
+Doctors and farmers both think so, and they are teaming up to help make these connections.

-Nonprofits, like Wholesome Wave and DC Greens, which runs several food access and urban agriculture projects in our nation’s capital, are connecting physicians who are already dedicated to preventative wellness and nutrition, like those at Unity Health Clinic (Unity) in Washington, D.C., to fresh produce.
+Nonprofits, like Wholesome Wave and DC Greens, who run several food access projects in our nation’s capital, are connecting physicians and patients dedicated to preventative wellness and nutrition, like those at Unity Health Clinic (Unity) in Washington, D.C., to fresh produce.

-Physicians, like Dr. Jessica Wallace at Unity, are writing prescriptions for locally grown fruits and vegetables that their low-income patients can then take to five D.C. farmers’ markets, Columbia Heights Community Marketplace, Mount Pleasant, 14th and U St., Bloomingdale, and Glover Park-Burleith.
+Physician Assistants, like Jessica Wallace at Unity, are writing prescriptions for locally grown fruits and vegetables that low-income patients can take to five partnering D.C. farmers’ markets, Columbia Heights Community Marketplace, Mount Pleasant, 14th and U St., Bloomingdale, and Glover Park-Burleith.

-“We know nationwide that poor minority communities suffer disproportionately from chronic effects of nutrition and obesity,” says Dr. Wallace.
-“We’re able to target these people through partnerships to have a big impact for the people that need it the most.
+“We know nationwide that poor minority communities suffer disproportionately from chronic effects of nutrition and obesity,” says Wallace.
+“We’re able to target these people through partnerships to have a big impact for the people that need it the most.”

 Last year, Wholesome Wave partnered with 12 clinics and nonprofits around the country to run the Fruit and Vegetable Prescription Program (FVRx).
-Farmers’ markets have now become pharmacies, recommending berries for weight loss, leafy greens for heart health, and apples for neurodegenerative disease prevention.
-Physicians, in turn, are tracking body mass index (BMI), blood pressure, and work with community health workers and nutritionists to regularly check in with patients to see if they’ve improved their nutrition and increased their amount of physical activity.
+Farmers’ markets have become pharmacies, recommending berries for weight loss, leafy greens for heart health, and apples for neurodegenerative disease prevention.
+Physicians, in turn, are tracking body mass index (BMI) and blood pressure.
+They are also working with community health workers and nutritionists to regularly check in with patients to see if they have improved their nutrition and increased their physical activity.

-The connections between preventative healthcare and providing farmers with a more robust marketplace are being made at farmers’ markets.
-This budding relationship between doctors and farmers is even more important than ever before.
+The connections between preventative healthcare and nutritional wellbeing are being made at farmers’ markets.
+This budding relationship between doctors and farmers is more important than ever before.
 At a time when we have more small farmers reliant upon farmers’ markets for a large part of their income and more overweight Americans with a lack of access to healthy foods, FVRx is convening multiple players to engage in hard conversations.

 According to the Bipartisan Policy Center, obesity is the single largest threat to public health in America today.
 More than one-third of U.S. adults are obese, another one-third is overweight, and these rates keep on rising.
 America spends an estimated $190 billion annually on obesity-related illnesses.
 And while some of these costs are borne by the private sector, obesity also places a growing financial burden on the public.
 If we consider how much we spend on obesity related care, community-based wellness programs that target obesity with nutrition, fitness, and education could prove to be a cheaper solution.

+Often, the same families that struggle with obesity also have a hard time affording healthy foods.
 Over 12 percent of D.C. households reported difficulty in affording and accessing fresh fruits and vegetables.
-At Unity, each family received $7 per family member, per week—a family of four received $112 every month for about 24 weeks.
-These extra dollars brought struggling families to the farmers markets and enabled them to purchase more fresh fruit and vegetables.
+At Unity, each family received $7 per family member, per week—a family of four receives $112 every month for about 6 months.
+These extra dollars bring struggling families to the farmers’ markets to purchase more fresh fruit and vegetables.

-The FVRx program is outstanding, because doctors have their patients’ trust and are viewed as authorities, so when they say that “you need to eat more fresh fruits and vegetables and here’s where you can get them, oh, and here’s some extra market dollars you can use to purchase them,” then you take heed.
+The FVRx program is outstanding, because doctors have their patient’s trust and are viewed as authorities on health.
+When they say that you need to eat more fresh fruits and vegetables and here is where you can get them, oh, and here’s some extra market dollars you can use to purchase them, then you take heed.
 There’s research to be explored on this topic as we move past the pilot years.
-Doctor-patient relationships built around increasing healthy food access at farmers markets could make a strong case as to how and why we need to change our healthcare and food systems.
+Though, the doctor-patient relationships, as well as the new farmer-customer connections, that are being built around increasing healthy food access at farmers’ markets could make a strong case as to how and why we need to change our healthcare and food systems.

 “Wholesome Wave is thinking more carefully about the nutrition education standards as we move forward,” says Fitch.
 “We’re going to be focusing on gathering data for proof of concept, identifying key policy targets, scaling the program, and engaging an advisory board to help guide a panel of experts in the field.”

 Unity sees 90,000 underserved D.C. residents at several sites throughout the city.
-Dr. Wallace would like to have the Unity clinic in Upper Cardoza be an example of what can happen at all Unity clinics in the city.
-Lauren Shweder Biel, the Executive Director of DC Greens, would agree that there’s a lot of potential to pilot programs like FVRx throughout the city.
+Wallace would like to have the Unity clinic in Columbia Heights be an example of what can happen at all Unity clinics in the city.
+Lauren Shweder Biel, the Executive Director of DC Greens, would agree that there’s a lot of potential to pilot programs like FVRx throughout the District.

-Additionally, Physicians are rethinking the role nutrition plays in the healthcare system, but the funding has to catch up to their ambition.
+Physicians are also rethinking the role nutrition playsin the healthcare system, but the funding has to catch up to their ambition.
 Philanthropic fundraising for these projects can only go so far.
 D.C., in particular, has a tax surplus that policymakers are considering putting towards healthy food access projects.
-Hospitals in the District with bigger wallets are also beginning to think about whether this program is worth their while.
+At the same time, hospitals in the District with bigger wallets are beginning to think about whether this program is worth their while.

-The only way these programs will ever be truly sustainable is through public-private partnerships; where cities plan for them in their budgets, private investors, and corporations have continued commitment, and hospitals build them into their financial structures.
+The only way these programs will ever be truly sustainable is through public-private partnerships; where cities plan for them in their budgets, private investors and organizations demonstrate continued commitment to them, and hospitals and community clinics build them into their financial structures.

-Whether we find support for FVRx through building community wellness into our institutional and city financial plans, or through further examination of the success of FVRx as being fiscally responsible and clinically proven, those that are dedicated to our community’s healthcare and wellbeing, particularly in D.C., are stepping up to the plate.
+Whether we find support for FVRx through building community wellness into our institutional and city financial plans, or through further examination of the success of FVRx as a fiscally responsible and clinically proven project, those that are dedicated to our community’s healthcare and wellbeing, particularly in D.C., are stepping up to the plate.